sthi-1005/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-![Theatre Outcomes vs Launch](Resources/Theater_Outcomes_vs_Launch.png)
+![Theatre Outcomes vs Launch](Resources/Theater_Outcomes_vs_Launch.png) Chart has been uploaded to match requested lay out as close as possible.

+Y-axis represents percentages
+X-axis are months of campaign laucnh date from May 2009 to March 2017.

 ### Analysis of Outcomes Based on Goals
 ![Play Outcomes vs Goals](Resources/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
+**Disclaimer:** The Kickstarter dataset used was not obtained directly from Kickstarter and the completeness of this dataset is not known.
+The total dataset encompasses 4115 campaigns, from 21 countries, laucnhed between May 17th, 2009 and March 15, 2017.

 ## Results